 This is a practical training directed to first year students who will begin teaching and understand classroom procedures in school.
 Teaching practice I will be undertaken for a period of 8 weeks during the long vacation at the end of First Year of studies.
 This exercise will only be achieved through students' active participation and cooperation among the trainees themselves and with teachers in the practicing schools.

-During the entire period of teaching practice, student trainees will be under the supervision of school head teachers, although Abdulrahman Alup.
+During the entire period of teaching practice, student trainees will be under the supervision of school head teachers, although Abdulrahman Al-Sumait University (SUMAIT) lecturers will be making continuous follow up.

-Sumait University (SUMAIT) lecturers will be making continuous follow and submit a short report about their experiences at the schools of practice in such areas as administration, curriculum implementation and evaluation, school - community relations, school discipline and punishment.
-Such report will be research oriented and submitted to the
+At the end of this exercise, student's trainees will be required to write and submit a short report about their experiences at the schools of practice in such areas as administration, curriculum implementation and evaluation, school - community relations, school discipline and punishment.
+Such report will be research oriented and submitted to the Department of Education.